Redundance2

 Forced sequence device 2 - 1

-Determination of lead and follower device
+Determination of leader and follower device

 Switching with high priority depending on the fault states of devices 1 and 2